30 Reasons You Don’t Get Customers From Your Website

 Customers who emailed/called/bought/etc. divided by Current Visitors

 That’s it: that’s your Conversion Rate.
-So, for example, you have 1,000 people visiting your site monthly, and 10 people emailed you through the website, you have a 1% conversion rate.
+So, for example, if you have 1,000 people visiting your site monthly, and 10 people emailed you through the website, you have a 1% conversion rate.

 Conversion rate norms differ depending on what you’re asking your visitors to do.
 Asking for an email will have a higher conversion rate than asking someone to buy something.
 Normal Conversion Rates for most websites sit between 2% – 5%, but for the highest conversion websites like Google, they can be in the 20-30 percentage range.